corrode/corrode.github.io/content/blog/options/index.md

 This just defers the problem.
 The user of the function will get a panic at runtime.
 It might be your future self.

-Moreover, I advise people to avoid `unwrap` in production code, but this sets a bad example.
+Moreover, I advise people to avoid `unwrap` in production code, as this sets a bad example.

 During trainings, this is where I pause for a moment and explain the error message.
 It's a great point where we dig deeper to understand the root cause of the problem.